Are Your Elderly Parents a Victim of Senior Abuse?…And You’re The Bully?

 - By: heavenAdmin

 Everywhere you look these days, campaigns against bullying are popping up.
 We’re now a zero tolerance society when it comes to bullying, and a rough and tough ten-year-old can no longer get away with teasing and tormenting his classmates.
 But is it reasonable to consider that there could be another, less noticeable type of “senior abuse” taking place – that of reversing roles with aging parents in an attempt to parent them, thus overstepping certain boundaries?
-Our parents may make different choices than we would, and that is ok.
+Our parents may make different choices than we would, and that is okay.
 We should respect their choices as often as we can, keeping safety in mind of course.

 There’s a fine line between the helpfulness required in providing care for older adults, and trying to take over for them.
-And added into the mix are often unresolved issues from childhood that can resurface – feelings of resentment and bitterness that may find their way into an adult’s caretaking decisions.
+And added into the mix are often unresolved issues from childhood that can resurface – feelings of resentment and bitterness that may find their way into an adult’s care taking decisions.

 To illustrate, there are various areas of contention that often arise between senior parents and their grown children: